SAP-samples/teched2025-DA265/exercises/ex4/README.md

 ### Step 51: Validating profitable and country/state rule

+> [!NOTE]
-> when multiple models return results, the sequence of the visualisations is somewhat ambiguous
+> When multiple models return results, the sequence of the visualisations is somewhat ambiguous

 #### For the visualisation for the model **DA265 Sales**:
 1. No action.
 Observe the default time period has been set to the **Current Year (Full Time)**